8 Rooftop Photoshoot Ideas (That Are Safe for Everyone!)

 Rooftopping Gone Wrong

-Well, the short answer is yes.
-The bleak truth of it all is that people have died in their search for the next best extreme rooftop selfie.
-Between 2011 and 2017, there were 259 selfie-related deaths across the globe, 48 of which were from falls.
-Of course, not all of those falls were from rooftoppers, but there have been a few specific cases of selfie photographers falling from high-rise buildings while shooting, like the sad story of Wu Yongning.
+The answer is, unfortunately, yes.
+The stark reality is that people have lost their lives in pursuit of the next extreme rooftop selfie.
+Between 2011 and 2017, there were 259 selfie-related deaths worldwide, with 48 resulting from falls.
+While not all falls were attributed to rooftoppers, there have been tragic instances of photographers falling from high-rise buildings, such as the heartbreaking case of Wu Yongning.

-So, instead of telling you all to break into the highest building you can find and hang from the edge to get the most extreme shot, today I’m going to focus on safer rooftop photoshoot ideas.
-These options are for the not-so-risk-taking shooters out there still searching for unique city portraiture perspectives.
+Therefore, instead of encouraging you to break into the highest building you can find and hang from the edge for the most extreme shot, I will focus on safer rooftop photoshoot ideas.
+These suggestions are tailored for the less daring photographers who still seek unique city portrait perspectives.

 Inspiring Location Ideas for Rooftop Photos